tytydraco/yessleep/out/I_crossed_a_bridge_and_never_looked_back.md

 Thank God they did.

-I remember coming to around then.

-I whipped my head around to see what on earth could have violated me.
+That's when I finally came back to my senses.
+I whipped my head around to see what on earth had been behind me.

 But the stranger's words rang in my head like a church bell, stopping me before I had the chance.